mcnuttandrew/critical-hci-vis-class/src/index.md

 Learning objectives:

-- Critical thinking: at the end of the course students should feel comfortable applying a variety of theoretical lenses to data and data systems.
+- **Critical thinking**: at the end of the course students should feel comfortable applying a variety of theoretical lenses to data and data systems.
-- Communication: students will be able to communicate their ideas in a variety of formats
+- **Communication**: at the end of the course students will be able to communicate and synthesize their ideas in a variety of formats
+- **Theory**: at the end of the course students will be able describe the content of a variety of theoretical perspectives and apply them to data and data systems.

 # Table of contents